 Physical Education key aims across the school:

-We buy in the services of Sportscape (an external provider) to support with the coordination of PE in school across the school year.
-Two members of the school staff work closely with Sportscape to ensure the profile of PE in school is high.
-Yearly and termly planning for PE is directly linked to the competitive opportunities on offer in Crewe and Nantwich, o that children have the skills and confidence to compete.
+We buy in the services of Sportscape (an external provider) to support with the specialist coaching in PE across the school year.
+A member of the school staff works closely with Sportscape to ensure the profile of PE in school is high.
+Yearly and termly planning for PE is done through the Amaven Platform based on teaching skills and games and is directly linked to the competitive opportunities on offer in Crewe and Nantwich, so that children have the skills and confidence to compete.

 At Wrenbury, we want to provide our children with lots of opportunities to participate in sporting competition and be part of a team.
 We subscribe annually to Crewe and Nantwich School Sports Partnership (CNSSP), participating in a range of competitions across the school year including Football, athletics (Townsports and Indoor athletics), Boccia, Cricket, Basketball, Tag rugby, Swimming Gala, Quad kids, Tennis and Dodgeball.
 We work to ensure that all children, regardless of ability, have the chance to participate in a competition.